multisynq/m4u-tutorials/docs/guide.md

 AvatarActor.register('AvatarActor');
 ```

 Below are some of the components on the "tank" prefab used for the avatar pawns in Guardians.
-In this case, the manifest declares the **Avatar** mixin to give the pawn the view-side-driven motion described above for the local avatar , and the **Smoothed** mixin for responding to position updates when the tank is representing a remote avatar - i.e., another user's.
+In this case, the manifest declares the **Drivable** mixin to give the pawn the view-side-driven motion described above for the local avatar , and the **Smoothed** mixin for responding to position updates when the tank is representing a remote avatar - i.e., another user's.
 The also requests that the **colorIndex** property (for which the getter is seen in the code fragment above) be supplied on object creation; this is used by the custom **Set My Color From Index** script that is also seen here.
 Finally, the custom **Move Around** script carries out the actual driving of the local avatar's position based on horizontal- and vertical-axis inputs (whether from keyboard or some other controller).

 ![](images/image23.png)